fallen-icarus/cardano-loans/README.md

 paired with a staking credential.* The protocol will disallow any proxy scripts used without a staking credential.

+This proxy script can be used for all DeFi protocols that wish to enable direct payments to users.

 ### Telling Time

 Time is a critical part of loans so how does Cardano-Loans tell time?
 The answer is quite simple: